-Without any malfunctions occurring, the running operation does not require any maintenance except for a visual inspection of the brake disc lining, visual inspection of the pressure plates, and verifying the size of the air gap.
-See Figure 11-1.
-The air gap increases as the lining on the rotor wears.
-When the maximum air gap is reached, an adjustment of the air gap is required for the safe operation of the brake.
-The functional capability and safety function of the brake will be compromised as additional wear occurs and must be replaced.
-Inspections must be verified in accordance with the following schedule.
+Without any malfunctions occurring, the running operation does not require any maintenance except for verifying the size of the air gap (See Figure 11-2) (this increases as the lining on the rotor wears).
+The air gap must be verified in accordance with the following schedule unless a particular sensor for wear monitoring has been included in the brake.